whage/thesis/thesis.md

 The typechecker made me to think more thoroughly, it gave me confidence when changing parts of the program.
 At this point of my journey in the world of programming, I feel like statically typed languages are superior.
 I became more and more interested in the possibilities of static checking and type systems.
-I started wondering what features can programming languages provide to increase programmer productivity and improve software quality.
+I wondered what features can programming languages provide to increase programmer productivity and improve software quality.
 This curiosity led me to choosing type systems as the topic of this work.
 My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages - both static and dynamic.